 The city of San Francisco started an advertising push with a very specific target market, illegal immigrants.

-In what may be the first such campaign of its kind, San Francisco plans to publish multilinguage brochures and fill the airwaves with advertisements, relaying assurance that San Francisco will not report them to federal immigration authorities.
+In what may be the first such campaign of its kind, San Francisco plans to publish multi-language brochures and fill the airwaves with advertisements, relaying assurance that San Francisco will not report them to federal immigration authorities.

 Now, tell you what's going to happen here.

-And I can predict this, as soon as I can predict this program is going to be over in seven minutes.
+I can predict this, as soon as I can predict this program is going to be over in seven minutes.

-These good citizens of San Francisco, opening their town up to every illegal in the country.
+These good citizens of San Francisco opening their town up to every illegal in the country.

-We need to move them to Tiburon, or we need to move them somewhere.
+Or we need to move them somewhere.

-I don't want them around here.
+They don't want them around here.

 We don't want them amongst us, but we want them somewhere in the state.